-All individuals/patches selected for phenology monitoring within a site will be monitored with the same frequency; the primary transect and the phenocam plot will be monitored on the same schedule.
+All individuals/patches selected for phenology monitoring within a site will be monitored with the same frequency; the primary transect and the phenocam plot will be monitored on the same schedule unless the primary transect and phenocam plot are in different locations (i.e. not both near the NEON tower).

 Sampling schedules will either be 1) year round, 2) seasonal, or 3) hybrid.